xuliangcs/compnet/README.md

     - or other datasets with complex directory structures, preprocessing can be applied to simplify organization,  such as renaming files and placing them into a single folder.
 In such cases, the userID parsing logic in genText.py must align with the new filename and directory conventions.
     - The recommended renaming format is: xxxx_yyyy.zzz
         - xxxx denotes the userID, representing a unique palm.
+        - yyyy denotes the sampleID, representing an individual capture of that palm.

 **Commands**